 - In a small saucepan, melt the butter over low heat.
 When the butter has melted, remove from the heat and whisk in the milk and vanilla.
 Allow to cool slightly while you prepare the rest of the ingredients.

-- Sift together the flour, cocoa powder, sugar, salt, and baking powder in a medium bowl.
+- Sift together the flour, cocoa powder, sugar, salt, and baking soda in a medium bowl.
 Set aside.

 - Whisk the sour cream into the butter mixture, followed by the egg.
 Whisk the wet ingredients into the dry until combined.
 Add the hot coffee and whisk just until smooth.